dantech0xff/dantech0xff/README.md

 ## 💡 Quote of the Day

-> "Every failure brings with it the seed of an equivalent success."
+> "The only way to learn a new programming language is by writing programs in it."
 >
-> — *Napoleon Hill*
+> — *Dennis Ritchie*